 WordCamp Contributor Days give you a special opportunity to share a room with other people who are contributing to WordPress.
 WordPress is now running more than 27% of the World Wide Web and it needs our help.
 We encourage you to take part in WordCamp Bern’s Contributor Day: especially if you have never contributed before and you’re looking for a way to get started.
 There will be people at the conference and at Contributor Day who can help you get started.

 Register for attendance

 Attendance at Contributor Day is free, but attendance is not included in the conference ticket.
 Please complete this separate registration form.
 We are using a smaller venue, which means that there will be a limited number of places available.

 When and where will Contributor Day be held?

 WordCamp Bern’s Contributor Day will take place on Friday 8th September 2017.
-We’ll let registered attendees know of the location and time well in advance.
 The location is around five minutes from Bern’s main station when travelling by public transport, and there will be free car/bike parking spaces available.
+Find the address here.

 What do I need?

 Don’t forget your laptop and charger – you’ll need them during the contributing process.

 Sign up for (or make sure that you already have):

 Currently, the main communication medium for contributors is Slack, so download a desktop version or use the web version with your WordPress.org credentials.